 In a world where the treasures of wildlife and wild places dwindle, Alaska remains a wilderness jewel.
 More than any place in North America, its wild character and ecological integrity make a visit here a must.
 We explore in June to take advantage of endless daylight, active birds, breeding wildlife, and very few biting insects.

-In Nome, Seward, Anchorage, and Denali, we visit signature landscapes — from the coast to boreal forests.
-We explore the Arctic tundra and search for nesting shorebirds, seek out moose and a variety of birds in thick spruce forests, circumnavigate seabird nesting islands amid the narrow fjords of Kenai, and hike in Denali.
+In Nome, Seward, Anchorage, and Barrow, we visit signature landscapes — from the coast to boreal forests.
+We explore the Arctic tundra and search for nesting shorebirds, seek out moose and a variety of birds in thick spruce forests, circumnavigate seabird nesting islands amid the narrow fjords of Kenai, and explore in Barrow.

 This is spring in Alaska, a wonderful time for bird activity as they nest in the almost 24-hour daylight at Nome.
 Mammals have their young and snow can still linger on the landscape.
 It’s fresh and vibrant and one of the most wildlife-rich trips in our repertoire.

-- Explore Nome’s wild tundra landscape while searching close to the Arctic Circle for Asian vagrants and nesting waterbirds
+- Discover Nome’s wild tundra landscape while searching close to the Arctic Circle for Asian vagrants and nesting waterbirds

 - Stand on the finish line of the Iditarod